victorqribeiro/myConsole/README.md

 First button clear the page and the cache with the code.

+Second button downloads the code as *script.js*.

-Second button runs the code.
+Third button runs the code.

 As said above, your code is stored in cache, so you don't loose it.